 The most common drum shield is full-front.
 It provides less noise reduction than full coverage because it only has front panels.
 You put these panels in front of the drums.

-The drum shield type to offer the lowest noise reduction levels is the partial-front.
+The drum shield type to offers the lowest noise reduction levels is the partial-front.
 Designed similarly to the full-front, they have lower front panels.
 This design enables the drummer to see the scene above him.
 And feel connected to his band and congregation.

 Factors in Choosing the Best Drum Shields